Sega Smash Pack

 Sega Smash Pack (Sega Archives from USA in Japan) is a series of video game compilations developed and published by Sega.
-It features mostly Sega Genesis games.
+Released for Microsoft Windows, Dreamcast, and Game Boy Advance between 1999 and 2002, the collections primarily feature games originally released for the Sega Genesis.

 Pack 1 (Windows)

 The first pack titled Sega Smash Pack (Sega Archives from USA Vol. 1 in Japan) featured eight games.

 Pack 2 (Windows)

 The second pack titled Sega Puzzle Pack (Sega Archives from USA Vol. 2 in Japan) featured three games.